Abzraja/smart-gallery/README.md

 ## CI/CD and Automated Deployment Strategy

+- Changes to the github repo are automatically deployed using Amplify.
 - **AWS Amplify** provides CI/CD capabilities, automatically deploying changes from the GitHub repository.
 - Integrated pipelines manage build, deployment, and testing, ensuring smooth and error-free updates.
 - Supports multiple environments for testing and production, minimizing downtime and deployment risks.